mozilla/platform-status/features/webaudio.md

 caniuse_ref: audio-api
 ---

-High-level JavaScript API for processing and synthesizing audio in web applications.
+High-level Web API for processing and synthesizing audio in web applications.